 To apply to the Registry, click here.
 Join our mailing list here to receive our open call announcement and other programming updates.
 For any further questions about the Registry, please contact us at firstname.lastname@example.org.

 American, Born 1968, Binghamton, New York / Lives in San Francisco, California

 Maria received her BA and MFA from the University of California, Berkeley.
-She has exhibited work in solo and group shows throughout the United States at venues including the San Francisco Museum of Modern Art; the Cantor Center at Stanford University; the Contemporary Arts Museum in Houston, Texas; the San Jose Institute of Contemporary Art; and the Katonah Museum of Art in New York; among many others.
+She has exhibited work in solo and group shows throughout the United States at venues including the Nevada Museum of Art in Reno, NV; the Cantor Center at Stanford University; the Contemporary Arts Museum in Houston, Texas; the San Jose Institute of Contemporary Art; and the Katonah Museum of Art in New York; among many others.
 Her work has garnered critical attention in the Los Angeles Times, the San Francisco Chronicle, and Art in America.
 Maria has been awarded artist residencies at the Montalvo Arts Center, Recology Artist in Residence Program, Djerassi Resident Artists Program, and at the de Young’s Artist Studio.
 She has been a recipient of many awards and honors, including a grant from Artadia, an Eisner Prize in Art from UC Berkeley, and the Masterminds Grant from SF Weekly.
-Her work is included in the permanent collections of the Crocker Art Museum in Sacramento, the San Jose Museum of Art, the de Saisset Museum at Santa Clara University, the di Rosa in Napa, Mills College Art Museum in Oakland, and the Nevada Museum of Art in Reno, among others.
+Her work is included in the permanent collections of the Berkeley Art Museum and Pacific FIlm Archive (BAMPFA), the Crocker Art Museum in Sacramento, the San Jose Museum of Art, the de Saisset Museum at Santa Clara University, the di Rosa in Napa, and the Mills College Art Museum in Oakland, among others.
 Maria lives and works in San Francisco; and is represented by Catharine Clark Gallery.
 For more information please visit www.karamaria.com.